-What Is Your Name in Korean: How to Ask and Answer
+What Is Your Name in Korean: Different Ways to Ask and Answer

 Last updated: March 20, 2026

-Learning how to introduce yourself is always the first step when picking up a new language.
-In Korean, asking someone's name and sharing your own is pretty straightforward once you know the basic phrases.
-This guide will walk you through everything you need to know about asking "what is your name in Korean," how to respond with your own name, and the transliteration rules that help you write English names in Hangul.
+Learning how to introduce yourself is always the first step when picking up a new language, and Korean learning is no exception.
+In Korean, asking someone's name and sharing your own is not hard once you know the basic phrases.
+This guide will walk you through different ways of asking "what is your name," how to respond with your own name, and the transliteration rules that help you write English names in Hangul.
 Let's get into it.

 How to say "what is your name" in Korean